Legius syndrome

 A multidisciplinary team approach for clinical manifestations, including assessment and intervention for any suspected developmental delay, learning difficulties or behavioural manifestation, is recommended in the treatment and surveillance of patients with Legius syndrome.
 Suggested approaches are published by several authors.

-The clinical characteristics of Legius syndrome that are currently known is based upon a relatively small cohort of patients (less than 300).
-Management of Legius syndrome may therefore evolve over time as more information becomes available.
+Note that the current list of known clinical characteristics is based upon a relatively small cohort of patients (less than 300).
+Management of Legius syndrome may therefore evolve over time, as more information becomes available.

 Resources